elkinal/number-plate-detection/README.md

 Libraries are used for the object detection, and obtaining the trajectories.

 ## Setup Instructions

+This project is tested to be working with Python 3.11.5

 1. Clone the repo and navigate into the directory: